 Weaver emerged as a star and 18 years later she received a co-producer credit and $11m as part of her deal to play Ripley once more in Alien Resurrection.

-In this fourth installment in the Alien franchise, scientists on the earth-bound ship Auriga bring to life a cloned Ripley and successfully extract the DNA from her unborn alien child to create the ultimate biological weapon.
+In this fourth instalment in the Alien franchise – set 200 years after the events of Alien 3 – scientists on the earth-bound ship Auriga bring to life a cloned Ripley and successfully extract the DNA from her unborn alien child to create the ultimate biological weapon.

 Ripley’s rebirth leaves her tainted – though enhanced – with alien characteristics while the monsters she battles with grow ever more human.